-The Maintenance Department was bifurcated from Property Management to form its own division under the direction of a Chief Maintenance Officer, a Maintenance Manager, and four Maintenance Supervisors.
+The Maintenance Department was bifurcated from Property Management to form its own division under the direction of a Chief Maintenance Officer, a Maintenance Manager, four and Maintenance Supervisors.
 The Maintenance Division will supervise and coordinate all HUB maintenance operations, fire and safety programs, and equipment inventory control and ensure that the condition and appearance of the properties meet HOC standards.

-Federally Funded Programs - Housing Choice Voucher and Public Housing v Budget Highlights
+Federally Funded Programs - Housing Choice Voucher and Public Housing

-As Montgomery County's Public Housing Authority, HOC administers a Housing Choice Voucher (HCV)

-Program and owns and manages Public Housing properties.
-HOC is authorized to provide 6,794 vouchers and manages 263 Public Housing units.
-Some of the units are in clustered family communities, some are in mid- and high-rise buildings which house seniors, and some apartments, townhouses and single family homes are scattered throughout the County.
+As Montgomery County's Public Housing Authority, HOC administers a Housing Choice Voucher (HCV) Program and owns and manages Public Housing properties.
+HOC is authorized to provide 7,174 vouchers and manages 263 Public Housing units.
+Some of the units are in clustered family communities, some are in mid- and highrise buildings which house seniors, and some apartments, townhouses and single family homes are scattered throughout the County.